 When I arrived the scientists at the Barrow Arctic Research Lab were studying wolves and breaking their communication code.
 A few men were talking to them in their own language with posturing, whimpers and various actions.
 I was fascinated; and eventually was able to learn how to talk "wolf' and communicate with a beautiful female in her own "language."
 When she answered back, I knew that I wanted to write a book about a little girl, who is lost on the tundra and saves her life by communicating with the wolves.
 So I did.

 My son, Craig, moved to Barrow many years ago.
 I have been going to visit him and his wife, Cyd, and my two grandsons, almost every year.
 I learned so much more about the people and the country from Craig and his Eskimo friends that I felt compelled to write a sequel to Julie of the Wolves.
 It is entitled Julie and begins ten minutes after the last book ends.

 One day while looking for wolves from an airplane on the North Slope of Alaska, a third book occurred to me, Julie's Wolf Pack.
 This story is told from the point of view of the wolves.

-I have three children, Twig, Craig and Luke, and five grandchildren, Rebecca, Katie, Luke the younger, Sam and Hunter.
-As to pets, right now I just have a talkative African gray parrot, Tocca Two, who says, "Get to Work, Jean.
-Get to work, Jean." and much, much more.
+I have three children, Twig, Craig and Luke, and six grandchildren, Rebecca, Caity, Luke the younger, Sam, Hunter and AiLi.
+Jean’s last pet was an African gray parrot, Tocca Two, who said, "Get to Work, Jean.
+Get to work." and much, much more.

 Water Sky is a great book.
 How did you get the idea?
 Did you live in Alaska?